timeplus-io/docs/docs/sql-alter-stream.md

 :::info
 This feature is available in Timeplus Enterprise v2.2.8 or above.
 Not available in Timeplus Proton.

 Please use [ALTER VIEW](sql-alter-view) for this use cases.
-Altering views or materialized views will be depreicated and removed from the `ALTER STREAM` SQL command.
+Altering views or materialized views will be deprecated and removed from the `ALTER STREAM` SQL command.
 :::

 By default, the checkpoint will be updated every 15 minutes for materialized views.
 You can change the checkpoint interval without recreating the materialized views.